WELCOME TO INTERKNIT MACHINE KNITTING GUILD

 Interknit is not affiliated with any knit shop.
 It is self-supporting.
 Members include beginners, hobby knitters, designers, authors, teachers, and interested knitters from across the United States as well as a couple of foreign countries.
 Our club year begins in January with annual dues in the amount of $25 payable by December 31st of each year.
 New/returning members may join at any time during the year.
 Regular meetings are held via Zoom on the second Saturday of each month from 10:00 a.m. – Noon, Central Time Zone.
 A typical meeting includes a brief business meeting, an enthusiastic show and tell and a program provided by one of Interknit’s own demonstrators or a guest instructor.
 We also have two or three hour workshops/seminars with guest demonstrators each year, and we provide knitted items for local charities and organizations such as Wool-Aid.

-MARCH 2026 MEETING
+MAY 2026 MEETING